geziogas/parallel-assignment-1/README.md

 - [ ] Nothing 3!
 - [ ] Nothing 4!

-1. Runs on terminal with: 'mpirun -np NP ./assignment1 NX NY'
+1. Runs on terminal with: `mpirun -np NP ./assignment1 NX NY`
 	* NP (Number of processes)
 	* NX and NY (should be the same) size of square matrix
 2. Item 2